samuelfuchs/coding-challenge-testimonials-grid/README.md

 # coding-challenge-testimonials-grid

-This coding challenge is from FrontendMentor.io.
+This is the finished coding challenge from FrontendMentor.io.